PeiwenChen/mashape_spider/README.md

 mashape_spider
 ==============

-a spider to crape mashape.com
+a spider to scrape mashape.com

 mashape.com is the largest world-class marketplace to consume, distribute, manage, and monitor both private and public APIs